1970s in Bangladesh: Ziaur Rahman administration, 1975–81

-Administrative Division
+Administrative divisions

 In the 1970s, Bangladesh used to be administratively divided into 4 divisions, namely Dhaka, Chittagong, Khulna and Rajshahi which were further subdivided into a total of 17 districts (See List of districts of Bangladesh).
 After the independence, President's Order 7 issued in 1972 dissolved all the existing local government bodies and the names of the Union Council and District Council were changed to Union Panchayet and Zila Board, respectively.
 The Constitution of 1972 included specific provisions relating to the basic structure and functions of local bodies.
 Article 9 provided for the formation of local bodies at every administrative units to be composed of elected representatives of the areas concerned.
 In 1976, the Local Government Ordinance (LGO) issued by the government of General Ziaur Rahman made provisions for the formation of three types of rural local government, Union Parishad, Thana Parishad and Zila Parishad.
 In 1978, Jamalpur was upgraded to a District.